elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 The “largely” in the final sentence tries to do some heavy lifting, but it ultimately cannot mask the fundamental inaccuracy of the statement.
 For example, just a century prior, in the 1800s, Islamic clerics Usman dan Fodio and later Umar Tal led the Fulani jihads in Western Africa and founded the Sokoto caliphate.
 Jihad as holy war against the enemies of Islam never needed “reviving”.
 Instances of jihad as wars of conquest against non-Islamic peoples can be traced back to Mohammed himself, with multiple episodes in each century since his time.
 Mainstream Islamic theology was also never in confusion about what jihad means.
 One can, for instance, read through every reference to jihad in  the hadiths in the Bukhari collection which is considered to be “the most authentic collection of the teachings and sayings of Prophet Mohammed.”
 The same is true within Sharia legal traditions.

 The repeated refrain of Hamas terrorists and citizens of Gaza who attacked Israeli settlements on October 7 was “Allahu Akbar” and not “Fillasteen hurra” (Free Palestine).
-The global Ummah singularly obsesses over the Israeli-Palestinian war while numerous other recent wars, in the Middle East and elsewhere, have killed far more people, primarily Muslims.
+The Ummah singularly obsesses over the Israeli-Palestinian war while numerous other recent wars, in the Middle East and elsewhere, have killed far more people, primarily Muslims.
 Muslims in London, New York, and Sydney chant “Khaybar Khaybar ya yahud, jaish Muhammad soufa ya'oud” (Khaybar Khaybar oh Jews, the army of Muhammad will return) in rallies for Palestine that Ramachandra encouraged his blog readers to join.
 Posters at these rallies displayed Mohammed’s words: “The Jews will fight against you and you will gain victory over them, till the stone says: ‘O Muslim!
 There is a Jew hiding behind me; so kill him.”
 These words also appear in Article 7 of Hamas’ founding charter.
 Clerics in several mosques in the UK, after October 7, preached messages inciting violence against Jews.

 The most potent political force in Palestinian politics for the past 25 years is Hamas, and it explicitly states that it is a jihadist movement.
 A glance at Hamas’ founding charter is instructive: